-The most classic climbing area of Cornwall, generally on excellent sun-baked granite with climbs in a wide range of grades.
+The most classic climbing area of Cornwall, and one of the finest crags in England.
+Single- and multi-pitch routes in a wide range of grades, generally on excellent sun-baked granite.
 Most are accessible without having to worry about the state of the sea and tides.
 There are 3 main areas at Bosigran: (1) the upper/main cliff, with something for everyone; (2) the Great Zawn, more serious; (3) Bosigran Ridge, a pseudo-Alpine outing.

-Park by an old chimney (at Carn Galver) on the B3306 (15 min drive from St Ives).
+Park adjacent to the Climbers' Club hut, by an old chimney (at Carn Galver) on the B3306 (15 min drive from St Ives).
 Follow a path gently downhill for about 10 minutes.
 The path to the upper cliff branches right (another 5-10 min), while Bosigran Ridge is obvious on the left (due west).

 Featured Route For Bosigran

 Bosigran Ridge a.k.a.
 Commando Ridge 5.4 4a 12 IV VD 3c Europe : United Kingdom : ... : Bosigran

 Great fun, whatever grade you climb at.
 Pitch 1 is only accessible when the sea is reasonably calm and the tide not too high.
 P1 is the hardest and the only pitch that needs detailed description: Climb up on to a shelf on the north-east (usually dark) side of the ridge then head left, stepping across into a black groove / chimney.
 Up this to a belay on the ridge (80').
 From here on follow your nose, with most fun if the crest of the ridge is closely followed.
 After arriving back where you l...[more]
 Browse More Classics in International

 From International Go to Forum | What's New | Post New Topic